empira/PDFsharp.IssueSubmissionTemplate/README.md

 The same structure was also prepared for **MigraDoc**.
 To replicate issues with MigraDoc, use the projects listed unter **MigraDoc** that already have references to PDFsharp and MigraDoc.

+Note that each project has multiple target frameworks.
+Please let us know which project and which target framework you used to replicate the issue.
+In the past we identified issues that would show with .NET Framework 4.x, but not with .NET 6 or higher while other issues showed with the WPF build, but not the Core build.

 If your code only works with a specific flavor, use `#if` around your code to ensure that all six projects of the solution still compile.
+Use `#if PDFsharp_Core`, `#if PDFsharp_WPF`, or `#if PDFsharp_GDI` as needed.

 Example that uses `XImage.FromGdiPlusImage` only supported by the GDI build: